ir-rafio/Markdown-Documents/Data Structures Lab Test Editorial.md

 There are exactly $n$ options for the size of the prefix.
 You can check all the options.

-You need to traverse the array once, keep a running sum of length and a running min of beauty, calculate the pleasure for every prefix and pick the best answer.
+You need to traverse the array once, keep a running sum of length and a running min of beauty (since the array is sorted, the rightmost composition you're picking is the least beautiful), calculate the pleasure for every prefix and pick the best answer.

-Instead of sorting the array, you can also use a max heap (priority_queue).
-The time complexity will be the same.
+Now let's introduce the playlist size constraint again.
+You can't keep more than $k$ compositions in your playlist.

+Just like before, you need to traverse your sorted array and add the compositions to your playlist one by one.
+In every iteration, calculate the pleasure and compare it with the maximum pleasure discovered yet.

+There is a slight difference this time.
+When your composition size becomes greater than $k$, you have to remove the extra composition.
+Since the minimum beauty of your playlist is only determined by the latest composition, it is always optimal to delete the shortest composition.
+To keep track of the shortest composition in the playlist at any time, use a heap (priority_queue).
+Traverse the full array like this and pick the best answer.

 </details>
 </details>